ShalevAri/cursor-automator/README.md

 It covers edge cases, improves the AI's ability to understand code, lets it think ahead, and more.

+## Usage Note

+Please note that this is intended to be used inside of Cursor, and will probably not work inside other IDEs.

 ## How Can I Use It?

 Download the `setup.sh` script into the directory of your project using the following command: